 Have you seen anything on social media about these devices?

 After a quick Amazon search, it becomes apparent that there is, in fact, multiple brands of anti- choking devices for purchase.
-I can see how something like this might sound appealing, especially when Googling things at 2am!
+I can see how something like this might sound appealing, especially when Googling things at 2am… but please be aware of counterfeit products!

 But I have done some digging on your behalf, and here is a quick summary on my findings (and my thoughts):

-- As per the instructions, these products are only “safe” for use on children greater than 12 months old
+- As per the instructions, these products are only “safe” for use on children greater than 12 months old.
+Ensure that a paediatric mask is included in your kit, meaning that a sufficient seal can be made over the mouth of someone under 12 months old.

-- All the (limited) research studies that I could find concluding that that they are effective are, in the main, conducted within nursing homes on elderly patients with dysphagia (aka swallowing difficulties).
+- Some of the research studies that I could find conclude that that they are effective are conducted within nursing homes on elderly patients with dysphagia (aka swallowing difficulties).
 I have no doubt in my mind that an “anti-choking” device could helpful in these particular populations.
+Same goes for nurseries and those who are wheelchair bound or cannot receive standard choking first aid.

 - Their use as a “first aid device” is not recommended by the Resuscitation Council UK.
 It is, however, recommended as a “medical device” by the Medicines and Healthcare Products Regulatory Agency.